 Announcement of UTRGV Limited Submission Internal Competition

 All PI-eligible UTRGV faculty/staff interested in submitting a proposal to the Limited Submission opportunity must submit the internal pre-proposal via Submittable platform (using single PDF document) by the deadline.
 Please see OSP Handbook, page 8, for PI eligibility details.
-Internal pre-proposals must comply with all instructions and address the NSF review criteria referenced in this announcement.
-Successful applicants should be working in a research environment capable of supporting potentially high-impact cancer studies.
+Internal pre-proposals must comply with all instructions and address the review criteria referenced in this announcement.

 Documents Needed for the Preproposals:

-Review Criteria: Internal review criteria shall mirror the criteria in the FOA.
+Review Criteria: Internal review criteria shall mirror criteria in the FOA.

 Internal Review Process: The Research Division in consultation with a review committee, will decide which pre-proposals will continue to the full proposal submission stage.
 Anonymized reviewer feedback will be provided in a timely fashion to all PIs whose pre-proposals were considered by the review committee, following the announcement of the finalist selection.